 The Page Posts tool we are using to publish unpublished posts has a history of being a bit buggy.
 I’ve found that it often works best in Google Chrome, but sometimes switching between browsers can resolve errors.

-Some users have recently reported permission errors as well.
 If you happen to run into issues, you might try again in a day or two, as these errors tend to resolve themselves.
 If you continue to have problems, you might try reaching out to Facebook Support for help.

 What other scenarios do you have for publishing unpublished posts?